Control Flow Structures

 Another thing that is important to mention is that the programmer can use a variable of any type as the condition of a while loop.

-As we've seen, each value, no matter its type is considered either "truthy" or "falsey".
+As we have seen, each value, no matter its type, is considered either "truthy" or "falsey".
 In practice, this means that you don't need to necessarily only use values of type bool or expressions that evaluate to such type.

 One important peculiarity of while loops in Bleach is that they need a block after the condition.
+This happens because they create a local scope.
 In practice, this means that the following code snippet will not even execute:

 let counter = 0;